zihzhan/microsoft-graph-docs/api-reference/beta/resources/userteamwork.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-UserTeamwork is a container for the range of Microsoft Teams functionalities that are available per user in the tenant.
+A container for the range of Microsoft Teams functionalities that are available per user in the tenant.

 ## Methods